Outback road in Australia on the way to any of the capital cities including Melbourne.

 Australia is a popular tourist destination.
 Hundreds of thousands of visitors flock to its shores every year through Sydney’s Kingsford Smith or Melbourne Airport.
 However, Darwin is becoming an increasingly busy airport as well.
 In fact, about 40 different domestic and international flights arrive in and depart from Darwin Airport every day.
 The city has a lot to offer whether you are just stopping off for a short visit or staying to explore.

 Darwin is Australia’s northernmost capital city.
-In spite of its distance, you can still find cheap flights from Darwin to capital cities across the country.
+In spite of its distance, you can still find cheap flights from Darwin to capital cities such as Sydney and other cities across the country.
 Flights from Darwin to Sydney start at $154 for economy class tickets with taxes and fees included.
 Flights from Melbourne to Darwin start at $155 for economy class tickets, and flights from Adelaide to Darwin start at $297.
 Flights from Perth start at $384, while flights from Hobart and Brisbane are $430 and $224, respectively.
 Flights from Canberra to Darwin start at $344.
 Darwin Airport has several transportation options, including taxis, shuttle buses and coaches, and buses.

 Continue reading Finding Cheap Flights to Darwin, Australia